Syrian revolution: June–July 2011

 During the first six months of the uprising, the inhabitants of Syria's two largest cities, Damascus and Aleppo, remained largely uninvolved in the anti-government protests.
 The two cities' central squares have seen rallies of thousands of pro-Assad protestors marching in support of the Assad government, organized by the Ba'ath party.

-On 11 July 2011, several Ba'athist cadres besieged and vandalized American and French embassies in Damascus, while chanting pro-Assad slogans "We will die for you, Bashar".
+On 11 July 2011, several Ba'athist cadres besieged and vandalized American and French embassies in Damascus, while chanting "We will die for you, Bashar".
 On 31 July, a nationwide crackdown, known as the "Ramadan Massacre", launched by Syrian military forces in towns, cities and villages across the country resulted in the killings of at least 142 people and hundreds of injuries.
-At least 95 civilians were slaughtered in the city of Hama, after Ba'athist military forces shot at crowds of residents and bombed the streets of the city with tanks and heavy weaponry.
+At least 95 civilians were killed in the city of Hama, after Ba'athist military forces shot at crowds of residents and bombed the streets of the city with tanks and heavy weaponry.
 Some besieged cities and towns fell into famine-like conditions.
-Al-Balad neighbourhood in Daraa, which had been under a brutal siege by Syrian Arab Armed Forces since late March, was described by the Le Monde newspaper as a "ghetto of death".
-British foreign secretary William Hague condemned Bashar al-Assad for unleashing indiscriminate violence in Hama, and the German government threatened to impose additional sanctions against the Assad government.
+The Al-Balad neighbourhood in Daraa, under a brutal siege by Syrian Arab Armed Forces since late March, was described by Le Monde as a "ghetto of death".
+British foreign secretary William Hague condemned Assad for indiscriminate violence in Hama, and the German government threatened to impose additional sanctions.
 By the end of July, UN human rights organization estimated the death toll to have been around 2,000 people.